Yang Kang: Fictional character biography

-Yang Kang discovers his true heritage when Yang Tiexin, who was supposedly killed many years ago, suddenly reappears in front of Bao Xiruo.
-Bao Xiruo tries to explain to her son that Yang Tiexin is his father.
-However, Yang Kang refuses to acknowledge Yang Tiexin as his father.
-To him, Wanyan Honglie is a fatherly figure who showers love and care on him and provides him with everything he wants.
-In fact, Wanyan Honglie is responsible for the deaths of Yang Kang's parents: Yang Tiexin and Bao Xiruo commit suicide after being cornered by Wanyan Honglie and his men.
+Yang Kang eventually learns about his background when Yang Tiexin, who had survived the raid, reunites with Bao Xiruo by chance.
+When Bao Xiruo tries to explain the situation to Yang Kang, the boy refuses to acknowledge Yang Tiexin as his father.
+Instead, he sees Wanyan Honglie as his father who raised him in the past 18 years.
+Unknown to him, Wanyan Honglie was the one who bribed the soldiers to attack the village.
+Yang Tiexin and Bao Xiruo ultimately commit suicide after being cornered by Wanyan Honglie and his men.